 Effective at gaining the support and dedication of others by engaging them around your opinion and priorities.

-A Bachelors degree in the biological sciences or similar fields, Master's degree preferred.
+A Bachelors degree in the biological sciences or similar fields, Master's degree preferred or equivalent experience.

 At least 5 years experience in a research administration office, preferably in basic and translational research.